wp-plugins/mailchimp-for-wp/readme.txt

 Yes, there is and it is awesome.
 Pro features include:

 1. (Multiple) AJAX Sign-up Forms (so the page doesn't reload after clicking the submit button)
+1. Statistical charts, learn when and how your visitors subscribed.
 1. Subscriber logging, keep track of everyone who subscribes and where they subscribed from.
 1. Easier form creation: presets for all your merge fields
 1. Sign-up checkbox integration with WooCommerce and Easy Digital Downloads